Sponsored by Myrna Britton & Roger Anderson

 Sponsored by Joyce Osborn

 Originally from McLean, Virginia, Xander Abbe has been a violinist since the age of five, and graduated with a B.A. in music from Swarthmore College in Pennsylvania.
 His principal teachers included Sally Thomas, Jody Gatwood, and Gerald Fischbach.
 He joined the Santa Cruz Symphony in 2016.
 He is also a member of the first violin section in the Monterey Symphony, and the second violin section in the California Symphony.
 Previously, he served as concertmaster of the Bay Area Rainbow Symphony, with which he performed the violin solo in Rimsky-Korsakov's "Scheherazade", and he toured nine cities in China with New York's Park Avenue Chamber Symphony.
 He is an avid player of string quartets, having participated in chamber music workshops in Budapest, Salzburg, Paris, and Bennington, Vermont.
 He lives in San Jose with his husband Murray and their four cats.

 Astrid has been a member of the Santa Cruz Symphony since 1985.
 Since that time she co-founded the Rose Quartet, taught Pacific Elementary School and been a private violin teacher.

 Sponsored by Bob & Sharon Bailey

 Lori Jensen began playing violin when she was five years old, first with Lesa Zuehlke, then with Zaven Melikian at the San Francisco Conservatory.
 She graduated from Santa Clara University with a Bachelor of Arts in Music, a major in Communications and a minor in Religious Studies.
 She has been a member of the Santa Cruz Symphony since 2003.
 Other groups she has played with include Symphony Silicon Valley, San Jose Chamber Orchestra, West Bay Opera and California Pops.
 In addition to teaching private violin, viola and piano students, Lori coaches local youth orchestras and performs at weddings.
-She is also a first degree Black Belt in Tae Kwon Do.
+She is also a second degree Black Belt in Tae Kwon Do.
 Her other hobbies include volleyball, gardening, baking, volunteering and crafts.

 Sponsored by Marlene Henderson & Family